-Intern Culture is our work around unpaid internships in the arts - a literature review and follow-up debate in October 2012.
+Intern Culture is our work around unpaid internships in the arts – a literature review launched in May 2012, and a debate in October 2012.

 In May 2012, Artquest published Intern Culture, a literature review of 23 reports, guidelines and policy documents since 2008.
 The review brings together the research and guidance from 23 reports on internships in the visual arts since 2008.
 These sometimes conflicting and contradictory guides have served to inform – and confuse – organisations looking to hire interns, as well as interns themselves, leaving low-paid workers vulnerable to exploitation and unaware of their rights, and organisations in danger of breaking national minimum wage legislation.